MitocGroup/www/views/blog/posts/2015/12/interview-creators-of-the-deep-framework.md

 [DEEP](https://github.com/MitocGroup/deep-framework) is a serverless web framework that abstracts web applications and web services from specific cloud providers.
 This framework enables developers build cloud-native applications or platforms using microservices architecture in a completely serverless approach.
 We aim to help enterprise software and enterprise organizations to build web applications or web services that can be used across cloud providers, enabling the customers to choose between Amazon Web Services, or Google Cloud Platform, or Microsoft Azure, or others, without having developers to rewrite the code.

-#### Q: I see that there’s an app store for DEEP modules, can you give me any information about how many vendors are making things available through the app store?
+#### Q: I see that there's an app store for DEEP modules, can you give me any information about how many vendors are making things available through the app store?
 How many people are getting modules via the app store?

-The DEEP Marketplace is a public app store built on top of the DEEP Framework, that empowers customers to choose functionality from listed microservices/microapplications and deploy them together as an web app into their own cloud provider accounts with just few clicks; as well as empowering developers to create and publish their microservices/microapplications and monetize them in similar approach to Apple’s App Store. [www.deep.mg](www.deep.mg) is currently in private beta, so it’s still very early to talk about it.
-But, it’s not a secret and to address your curiosity, we have 16 developers publishing microservices/microapplications and 3 customers using them in production.
+The DEEP Marketplace is a public app store built on top of the DEEP Framework, that empowers customers to choose functionality from listed microservices/microapplications and deploy them together as an web app into their own cloud provider accounts with just few clicks; as well as empowering developers to create and publish their microservices/microapplications and monetize them in similar approach to Apple's App Store. [www.deep.mg](www.deep.mg) is currently in private beta, so it's still very early to talk about it.
+But, it's not a secret and to address your curiosity, we have 16 developers publishing microservices/microapplications and 3 customers using them in production.

 #### Q: Can you talk about the design of the DEEP framework at a high level?
 What are the different components?